redmi-fire-devs/twrp_device_xiaomi_fire/README.md

 ## WARNING

-This device tree hasn't been tested yet, use it at your own risk.
+This device tree is still being tested, use it at your own risk.
 That said, feel free to test it, and report bugs, i'll try my best to solve them.

 ## How to build